-The University of Arizona respects and values the privacy of all individuals who engage with its programs and services.
+The University of Arizona ("University") respects and values the privacy of all individuals who engage with its programs and services.
 Privacy encompasses one’s personal information, communication, environment, and physical being.
 We understand that advances in technology have heightened concerns about privacy.
-Through our privacy policies and statements, we strive to be transparent about our practices and the potential impact on individual privacy.
+Through our privacy policies, statements, and principles, we strive to be transparent about our practices and the potential impact on individual privacy.
 As a public research institution, we balance privacy interests with our legal obligations and other important values, such as safety, accountability, and the pursuit of knowledge.
-Please consult the resources on this site for more information about the University’s approach to privacy.